II-VI (NASDAQ:IIVI) Releases Q4 2022 Earnings Guidance

 II-VI (NASDAQ:IIVI – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.85-$1.00 for the period, compared to the consensus estimate of $0.92.
 The company issued revenue guidance of $840.00 million-$880.00 million, compared to the consensus revenue estimate of $835.84 million.

-Several brokerages have commented on IIVI.
-StockNews.com began coverage on II-VI in a research report on Thursday, March 31st.
-They issued a hold rating on the stock.
-B. Riley lifted their price target on II-VI from $87.00 to $88.00 and gave the stock a buy rating in a research report on Thursday, February 10th.
-Craig Hallum dropped their price target on II-VI from $100.00 to $85.00 and set a buy rating on the stock in a research report on Thursday, April 14th.
-Needham & Company LLC lowered their price objective on II-VI from $85.00 to $84.00 and set a buy rating on the stock in a research report on Tuesday, February 8th.
-Finally, Citigroup boosted their price objective on II-VI from $68.00 to $75.00 and gave the company a neutral rating in a research report on Thursday, February 10th.
-Two equities research analysts have rated the stock with a sell rating, five have issued a hold rating and eight have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $81.08.
+Several brokerages have recently issued reports on IIVI.
+B. Riley boosted their price objective on shares of II-VI from $87.00 to $88.00 and gave the company a buy rating in a research note on Thursday, February 10th.
+StockNews.com began coverage on shares of II-VI in a research note on Thursday, March 31st.
+They set a hold rating for the company.
+Canaccord Genuity Group decreased their price target on shares of II-VI from $104.00 to $88.00 and set a buy rating for the company in a research report on Friday, February 11th.
+Needham & Company LLC decreased their price target on shares of II-VI from $85.00 to $84.00 and set a buy rating for the company in a research report on Tuesday, February 8th.
+Finally, Craig Hallum decreased their price target on shares of II-VI from $100.00 to $85.00 and set a buy rating for the company in a research report on Thursday, April 14th.
+Two equities research analysts have rated the stock with a sell rating, five have issued a hold rating and eight have issued a buy rating to the company.
+Based on data from MarketBeat, II-VI presently has an average rating of Hold and a consensus target price of $81.08.

-In other II-VI news, CEO Vincent D. Mattera, Jr. sold 2,000 shares of the business’s stock in a transaction on Friday, March 18th.
-The stock was sold at an average price of $70.00, for a total value of $140,000.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, CTO Christopher Koeppen sold 500 shares of the business’s stock in a transaction on Monday, April 18th.
-The stock was sold at an average price of $61.71, for a total value of $30,855.00.
-Following the completion of the transaction, the chief technology officer now directly owns 29,329 shares in the company, valued at approximately $1,809,892.59.
+In related news, Director Howard H. Xia sold 6,000 shares of the stock in a transaction dated Tuesday, March 29th.
+The shares were sold at an average price of $74.40, for a total transaction of $446,400.00.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Vincent D. Mattera, Jr. sold 2,000 shares of the stock in a transaction dated Friday, March 18th.
+The stock was sold at an average price of $70.00, for a total transaction of $140,000.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 11,479 shares of company stock worth $829,857.
-2.50% of the stock is owned by insiders.
+In the last 90 days, insiders sold 10,479 shares of company stock worth $757,857.
+Company insiders own 2.50% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of IIVI.
-Crestwood Advisors Group LLC bought a new stake in shares of II-VI during the fourth quarter worth $284,000.
-Amalgamated Bank raised its position in shares of II-VI by 1.6% during the fourth quarter.
-Amalgamated Bank now owns 75,213 shares of the scientific and technical instruments company’s stock worth $5,139,000 after acquiring an additional 1,178 shares during the last quarter.
-Finally, Silvercrest Asset Management Group LLC bought a new stake in shares of II-VI during the fourth quarter worth $450,000.
-97.88% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Silvercrest Asset Management Group LLC acquired a new stake in shares of II-VI in the fourth quarter valued at approximately $450,000.
+Amalgamated Bank increased its stake in shares of II-VI by 1.6% in the fourth quarter.
+Amalgamated Bank now owns 75,213 shares of the scientific and technical instruments company’s stock valued at $5,139,000 after purchasing an additional 1,178 shares during the period.
+Finally, Crestwood Advisors Group LLC acquired a new stake in shares of II-VI in the fourth quarter valued at approximately $284,000.
+Hedge funds and other institutional investors own 97.88% of the company’s stock.

 About II-VI (Get Rating)